 ROTC is a large time commitment and cadets must learn time management quickly if they want to succeed.
-In ROTC, grades are one the most important parts of the program and Cadets are required to maintain a good GPA.
+In ROTC, grades are one of the most important parts of the program and Cadets are required to maintain a good GPA.
 Cadets may find that they are busier than the average college student, but with hard work it is possible to maintain good grades and do well in ROTC.
-And ROTC Cadre are always available and willing to meet with students one on one to ensure they are successful in meeting all requirements.
+The ROTC Cadre are always available and willing to meet with students one on one to ensure they are successful in meeting all requirements.

 What are training weekends like?

 Typically we will do a variety of activities over the weekends for training, including: land navigation, garrison leadership rotations, tactical Squad Training Exercises and Platoon Operations.
 Cadets usually spend Friday night and most of Saturday conducting training over training weekends to help them build and refine their skills.

 Who is required to participate in labs and PT?

 All contracted Cadets and all MS III and MS IV Cadets must participate in labs and PT.
 Those cadets who are not contracted and civilians who are interested in the program are encouraged to come and participate to learn more about the program.